mavstronaut/roulette-game/README.md

 - Limit rolls to only 12 or 24 per hour.
 After rolling more, you can listen as a radio-playlist, but not claim objects as your own.

 ## Claims
+- Introduce user authentication (accounts, oAuth), allow for instances (per-server) games to be ongoing.
 - After implementing randomness, we want to have the logic for what to do with that object that is returned.
 In our case, that is to allow a time period after the item is returned where we can claim the object and add it to our collection.
 - The first person to react to the item (click the button) is able to claim it as "theirs".
 Others then, would be able to like the item and increase its rating.
 - Likes and Equally Random: As something becomes more popular, we would like to have a way to randomly roll popular and unpopular (unrated) items from the set of objects available.